KISREC Docs

 2. Anytime an organization sends a mass email message to one of its customers, it is NOT spam provided that the organization offers a way for the customer to opt-out of future mailings and that the customer did not previously opt-out.

-Please ensure you have read and understand clause 14 Acceptable Use Policy in our Terms of Service which includes our Anti-Spam policy.
+Please ensure you have read and understand clause in our Terms of Service which includes our Anti-Spam policy.

 You are obligated to get some sort of opt in or permission from recipients before emailing them.